FeatureBaseDB/tools/imagine/README.md

 * `stride`: The stride to use with a columnOrder of "stride".
 * `rowOrder`: "linear" or "permute" (default linear).
-Determines the order in which row values are computed, for set fields, or whether to permute generated values, for mutex or BSI fields.
+Determines the order in which row values are computed, for set fields, or whether to permute generated values, for mutex or int fields.
 * `batchSize`: Size of import batches (overrides, but defaults to, batch's batchSize).
 * `stamp`: Controls timestamp behavior.
 One of "none", "random", "increasing".